 Sharia and other Saudi law issues, such as the possibility of applying foreign governing laws and international arbitration, will apply equally to conventional financing structures adopted in the Kingdom of Saudi Arabia.

-Working with Linklaters’ specialist Islamic Finance team, Z&Co. has worked extensively on such structures in both the banking and capital markets spaces.
-Examples of our recent experience include:
+The Z&Co. team has advised extensively on such structures in both the banking and capital markets sector.
+Examples of our recent experiences include advising:

 As the leading law firm in Riyadh & Jeddah, Saudi Arabia, Z&Co. offers advice on Islamic finance structures & principles.
 Contact us now.